pshouse/hrifurniture.github.com/_posts/articles/2013-03-11-prose-bootstrap.md

 published: true
 ---

+You can look forward to some big changes around here.
 Over the next few weeks we'll be shaking off the dust, and applying a fresh coat of paint.

 ![](images/logo.jpg)